spectral-discord/DisMAL/README.md

 Also, current research seems to indicate that the effect of harmonicity on dissonance perception is difficult to decouple from culturalization effects, potentially introducing cultural bias into current periodicity models (Harrison & Pearce, 2019).
 As research in this area continues, I'll continue to consider implementing periodicity models.
 However, they are currently not planned.

 ## Developers & Researchers
-I would love to have collaborators on this project.
-If you are a developer who would like to contribute to any part of the library, a researcher who has created a dissonance model that should be implemented in the library, or a user with feature requests, send me an email at lina@spectraldiscord.com.
+If you are a developer who would like to contribute to any part of the library, a researcher who has created a dissonance model that should be included, or a user with feature requests, send me an email at lina@spectraldiscord.com!